-Key Stage Two Year 5 and Year 6 Independent daily reading 20 minutes daily Children will have a levelled reading book, or a quality text which has been approved by the teacher, with sufficient challenge and depth to promote stamina and fluency.
-It is imperative that your child brings the book to school every day.
-We would like the reading record to be used regularly by both the children and parents with signed comments.
+Key Stage Two Year 5 and Year 6 Independent daily reading Weekly spellings 30 minutes daily Children will have a levelled reading book, or a quality text (from school or home) which has been approved by the teacher, with sufficient challenge and depth to promote stamina and fluency.
+It is imperative that your child brings the book to school every day as we will provide regular opportunities for independent reading throughout the school day.
+We would like the reading record to be used regularly by both the children and parents but encourage children to become more independent with this at this stage of school, writing comments themselves to show their engagement with what they are reading.
 The children will have an additional copy of the whole class reading book for daily taught reading lessons with a focus on the development of comprehension, fluency and stamina.
 This whole class text will remain in school.
-Children who have read daily over a week will receive three house points.
-The teacher will initial and record this reward.
-It's still good to share books.
+Children will initial and record this reward.
+If your child does not read at home, they will be expected to catch up on this in school time.
+It's still good to share books at home when children are in KS2.
 Reading a book to your child gives them access to stories that may as yet be too challenging for them to read alone.
 Share a variety of texts: books, magazines, websites, Apps, to show how reading can help you to follow interests.
 Your child will be starting to read more challenging, longer texts and at times they will still value the opportunity to read to you.
 Continue to question.
 Helping children to develop skills of prediction and Inference-I wonder why that happened?
 What might happen as a result of that?
-Children are expected to develop their reading stamina by regular reading of fiction books, as well as other types of text (e.g.: comics, magazines) Parents are encouraged to record comments about their children's newspapers offer fantastic discussion points and opportunities to talk about complex issues.
+Children are expected to develop their reading stamina by regular reading of fiction books, as well as other types of text (e.g.: comics, magazines) Parents are encouraged to record comments about their children's reading.
+Continue to open your child's eyes to the wealth of reading material on offer.
+Children's newspapers offer fantastic discussion points and opportunities to talk about complex issues.
 Although it's harder to share books at bedtime, it is still a rewarding experience.
-When research tasks are set, help your child to take advantage of the internet but teach them how to use it in a safe and in a responsible way.
-Also, show your child how to scan for suitable facts rather than just copy extracts without being discerning.
-Weekly spellings 10 minutes daily Pupils will be issued weekly spellings where the children are asked to practise writing their words in a sentence.
-There will also be an additional element of punctuation and grammar for the children to apply within their sentences e.g. This week, include a fronted adverbial at the start of your spelling sentences.
-Some of these will focus on spelling rules and patterns and some will focus on the statutory word list spellings prescribed by the national curriculum.
-Weekly Maths task 30 minutes This activity may take a written or practical form or be issued through My Maths online or the Times Table Rockstars App.
-In Y6 this will include use of the SATs revision books.
-The initial focus will be on mental arithmetic skills - for example, times tables, number bonds, doubles/halves, counting sequences, calculations.
+When Weekly maths task 30 minutes